wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-ps-create-preconfigure-linux-vms.md

 	New-AzureVM –ServiceName "<short name of the cloud service>" -VMs $vm1

-The short name of the cloud service is the name that appears in the list of Azure Cloud Services in the Azure portal or in the list of resource groups in the Azure preview portal.
+The short name of the cloud service is the name that appears in the list of Azure Cloud Services in the Azure Management Portal or in the list of resource groups in the Azure preview portal.

 Option 2: Create the virtual machine in an existing cloud service and virtual network.